Skip to main content Skip to footer

 The Children’s Commission provides high-quality trainings and conferences that promote best practices to improve outcomes outcomes for children and families and establish and maintain a well-informed judiciary.
 Please see below for recent and upcoming judicial conferences hosted by the Children’s Commission.
 For questions regarding these judicial conferences, please email CCTraining@txcourts.gov.

-The 18th Annual Child Welfare Judges Conference will be held on October 27-29, 2025.
-This conference is hosted by the Children’s Commission in partnership with the Texas Center for the Judiciary.
-Designed for judges who devote a minimum of 15% of their docket to hearing civil child welfare cases, this conference attracts judges from across the state who handle child welfare cases, including Child Protection Court judges; district, county court-at-law, and associate judges; and appellate judges.
-The curriculum is expected to provide approximately 13-15 hours of Continuing Judicial Education, a minimum of 4 hours of Family Violence Credits, and ethics hours.
-Speakers will include members of the judiciary, OCA leadership, DFPS leadership, SSCC leadership, and persons with lived experience in the child welfare system.
+The 18th Annual Child Welfare Judges Conference was held on October 27-29, 2025.
+This 3-day statewide conference is hosted by the Children’s Commission in partnership with the Texas Center for the Judiciary.
+Designed for judges who devote a minimum of 15% of their docket to hearing civil child welfare cases, this conference attracts judges from across the state who handle child welfare cases, including district, county court-at-law, and associate judges; Child Protection Court judges; and appellate judges.

-2024 Child Welfare Judges Conference
+2025 Child Welfare Judges Conference